Find out everything you need to know about the XCO World Cup in Petrópolis

 The 2022 Mercedes-Benz UCI Cross-Country World Cup race season starts with a visit to a new venue in Brazil.
 Get ready for the racing in Petrópolis right here.

 The Mercedes-Benz UCI Mountain Bike World Cup welcomes a new venue in Petrópolis in Brazil for the opening round of the cross-country (XCO) series.
-This isn't the first visit of the World Cup to Brazil however.
-Back in 2005 the South American country hosted a dual downhill and XCO round in Balneário Camboriú, a coastal beach city.
-With a new course in an exotic location, though, fans and athletes are in for a visual treat.
+Though this isn't the first time a World Cup has been held in Brazil, the new exotic course in Petrópolis is expected to be a visual treat for fans and athletes alike.

 01